View on GitHub

 This pipeline was developed with Emil Hertz (CPR) and tailored for specific CRISPR primers following Durocher’s lab protocol.
 If unaware, please ask us about it.
 The pipeline trims the reads (taking into account the staggers if present) and then run Mageck on the trimmed fastq with the library file indicated in the samplesheet.

-MAGECK-BEAN
+MAGECK-BE and MAGECK-BEAN

 MAGECK-DRUGZ-BAGEL